2 Cookin Mamas

 • In a small bowl, combine flour and cocoa powder.
 Add to batter a little at a time, mixing well after each addition.
 Continue mixing and add milk, warmed just enough so that it doesn't cause the butter to gel.
 Batter will be thin.

 • Beat egg whites and vinegar in electric mixer until they form stiff peaks.
 Fold a little into chocolate mixture.
 Then fold chocolate mixture into the remaining egg whites.
-Combine all together and fold gently.
+Fold gently to combine.
+Some white streaks are OK.

 • Pour into prepared pan.
 Bake 60-65 minutes or until top edges look set and the center jiggles just slightly.

 • Place on wire rack to cool completely.
-Once cool, cut into squares.
-I put mine in the refrigerator for a bit to make it easier to cut.
+Once cool, refrigerate for a few hours to help the custard to gel and make cutting into squares easier.
 Garnish with powdered sugar and fresh berries.

 • Store in refrigerator.